codeyourinfra/codeyourinfra/same_cfgfile_diff_content/README.md

 ## Solution

-Instead of having a version of the same configuration file for each environment, it's possible to mantain just one, including all the values required in every environment ([config.json](https://github.com/esign-consulting/codeyourinfra/blob/master/same_cfgfile_diff_content/config.json)).
+Instead of having a version of the same configuration file for each environment, it's possible to maintain just one, including all the values required in every environment ([config.json](https://github.com/esign-consulting/codeyourinfra/blob/master/same_cfgfile_diff_content/config.json)).
 This metadata is then used during the single Ansible playbook's execution ([playbook.yml](https://github.com/esign-consulting/codeyourinfra/blob/master/same_cfgfile_diff_content/playbook.yml)) that sets the configuration file's content, specific to each environment.

 ## Test